dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/PlaybackDemo.md

 In order for our app to manage photos and videos, however, it must first be able to take and record them.
 Fortunately, by using DJI iOS UI Library, you can implement shooting photos and recording videos functionalities easily with standard DJI Go UIs.

-You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/iOS-PlaybackDemo).
+You can download the tutorial's final sample project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/iOS-PlaybackDemo).

 We use Phantom 4 and iPad Air as an example to make this demo.
 For more details of customizing the layouts for iPhone devices, please check the tutorial's Github Sample Project.
 Let's get started!